hemanthkumargr/docs/appendix/Authorize.net-Environment-Setup.md

 ```java
 mvn install:install-file -Dfile=anet-java-sdk-1.4.6.jar -DgroupId=net.authorize -DartifactId=anet-java-sdk -Dversion=1.4.6 -Dpackaging=jar
 ```
+Alternatively, you can install it in a nexus proxy that the local development build is configured to point to.

 Next, include both the Authorize.net Java SDK and the Broadleaf Authorize.net Module dependency to your pom.xml.